Financial Advisor Success

 Plan and strategize how you will build a team-based practice.
 Create short and long-term goals to work towards a team financial firm.

-Ensure that you are providing first rate service for your clients by developing a Client Service Matrix and focusing on your top clients.
+Ensure that you are providing first rate service for your clients by developing a Client Service Matrix and focus on your top clients.
 The Pareto Principle, also known as the "80/20 rule," states that 80% of effects come from 20% of efforts.
 Applied to a financial advisor's business, 80% of your income will come from 20% of your clients.

 Find out which of your clients comprise the 20% and put them at the top of a Client Service Matrix.
 Provide excellent service and let your clients know about it in advance.